Fort Victoria, Alberta: History

 As clerk in charge of the post until 1866, Flett was responsible for arranging for construction of the buildings and for opening up trade with the local Indians.

 Flett quickly obtained a supply of good-quality furs, which Flett and his assistants took by horse and dog train to Fort Edmonton for shipment downriver to Hudsons Bay.

 The oldest building in Alberta still on its original foundations is the clerk's quarters at Fort Victoria, which dates from 1865.

 The fort closed in 1883 but was re-opened in 1887.
-It operated until 1897-98.
+It operated until 1897–98.

-Later the site of the Fort became a hub for the early settlement of East-Central Alberta.
+Later the site of the fort became a hub for the early settlement of East-Central Alberta.
 It came to be called the Victoria Settlement and later, Pakan, after the Cree chief Pakannuk.
 Chief Pakan's name was sometimes given as "Peccan or Seenum".

 Still later, the settlement served as a Methodist mission to Ukrainian Canadian settlers in the region.

-The post was also a vital stop on the trail from Winnipeg to Edmonton.
+The post was also a vital stop on the Carlton Trail from Winnipeg to Edmonton.
 The section of the trail currently within the eastern part of the city of Edmonton is a now a paved road called Victoria Trail in honour of the fort and of this route's historic past as an indigenous trail and trade route.

-The Fort lies within the larger Victoria District, as well as the Kalyna Country ecomuseum.
+The fort lies within the larger Victoria District, as well as the Kalyna Country ecomuseum.
 It has been designated a national historic site of Canada, a provincial historic site of Alberta, as well as municipally designated by Smoky Lake County.